shiquan/bcfanno/README.md

 * [***vcf_rename_tags***](), rename tags or contig names in the VCF file, usually used to format the databases
 * ~~[***GenePredExtGen***]() Generate genepredext format with genome annotation and reference databases.~~

+## Notice
+* I recommend using UCSC released genomes so that you can easily analysis your data later with the UCSC Genome Browser and datasets.
+Please notice that chr1 != Chr1 != 1.
+It may not easy for user to generate annotation database manually, I have built GEA databases of hg19 and GRCh38.
+Please find them at below section.

 ## Download databases from server
 Please download the GEA databases from